sharpartzgh/T-MART/README.md

 # Final Project Work HTML & CSS
-- This project is a pricing table built using flexbox.
+- This project is a responsive eCommerse website using HTML & CSS.

 ## 📗 Table of Contents
 - Installation